root-project/root/README/ReleaseNotes/v608/index.md

   ~~~
   Also this setting is now active for PDF output.
   This enhancement was triggered by [this forum question](https://root.cern.ch/phpBB3/viewtopic.php?f=3&t=21077).
-* Make sure the palette axis tilte is correct after a histogram cloning.
+* Make sure the palette axis title is correct after a histogram cloning.
 This
   problem was mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-8007).

 ## 3D Graphics Libraries